 - Sewage Facilities Planning Module – Component 3 – Sewage Collection and Treatment Facilities

 - The 3 River Wet Weather Flush It! tool may be helpful in completing your Component 3.

 The Developer’s Manual contains a full set of instructions to complete the application and supporting documentation.

 Additional Approvals Required

 After PWSA review, the application must be reviewed and approved by several other agencies prior to submission to the DEP.
+Obtaining other agency signatures is the responsibility of the applicant.
 This process could take 3-6 months to complete.
 The general workflow is as follows:

 - City of Pittsburgh Department of City Planning

 - City of Pittsburgh Law Department